rahul0697/Question-Answers/README.md

 Ref : https://machinelearningmastery.com/parametric-and-nonparametric-machine-learning-algorithms/
 ## Parametric vs Non Parametric Classifier
 Parametric Classifier : Decision Surface which classifier will learn is already known to us.
-Works well with small data also For Example:
+Works well with small data also
-Linear Regression
+ 1. Linear Regression
-Logistic Regression
+ 2. Logistic Regression
-Perceptron
+ 3. Perceptron
-LDA
-Naive Baiyes
 Non-Parametric Classifier : Decision surface is not known, we learn it from the data.
-Large Data -> better decision Surface For example:
+Large Data -> better decision Surface
+For example:
-Deep Neural Network
+1 .Deep Neural Network
-SVM(Kernels)
-KNN
+2 .SVM(Kernels)
+3 .KNN
-Decision Tree
+4 .Decision Tree